alexweininger/notes/C/exam3_review.md

 4. fast searches
 5. Binary search trees

+Example: From Java, class hierarchies.
+Example: From Coding, recursive function calls (hw 2, mazes).
+Example: From Data Compression, Huffman coding.
+Example: From Phone Menus, sequence of instructions (press 1 if you want to make a reservation, press 2 if you want to check on a reservation, press 3 if you want to speak to an operator; pressing 1 then asks, press 1 if you are making a reservation within the US, press 2 if you are making a reservation within Canada, etc.)

 ### Recursive functions on trees

 Functions to traverse trees can be written very simply using recursion which was shown in the traversal sections.